HomeFAQ

 Return to Work

-Modified duties are tasks an injured worker can complete with restrictions during recovery.
+Modified duties are tasks an injured worker can complete with restrictions provided by the authorized treating physician during recovery.
 Your claims representative will work with you and the medical provider to determine whether temporary modified duties are a good fit for your employee.

-Transitional duty allows injured employees to transition back to work safely and successfully by modifying their job duties.
-The employee enjoys the self-esteem that comes from working and may be able to return to full salary, while the employer is able to curb claims costs.
+Transitional duty allows injured workers to return to work safely and successfully by modifying their job duties.
+The employee enjoys the self-esteem that comes from working and may be able to return to full salary, while the employer can curb claims costs.
 Learn more about a return to work program.

-Once employees have been released for work, even if it is for modified duty, they should let you know right away.
-At this point you can discuss any necessary or mandated restrictions – our return-to-work coordinator can help.
-Once employees are released back to full work duty, they are no longer eligible for workers compensation benefits.
+Once employees have been released for work, even for modified duty, they should notify you immediately.
+You can discuss any necessary or mandated restrictions—our return to work coordinator can help.
+Once employees are released back to full work duty, they are no longer eligible for temporary total disability (TTD) or temporary partial disability (TPD) benefits.

 Safety Grants